Molayo-O/Movie-Website/README.md

 # WatchedIT! - Movie Reviewer Website

-WatchedIT is a web application  provides users with a platform to explore, review, and rate a vast collection of movies sourced from IMDB's movie database.
+WatchedIT is a web application  that provides users with a platform to explore, review, and rate a vast collection of movies sourced from IMDB's movie database.
 With WatchedIT, you can build your own personal movie collection.

 ## About the Project